Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 : What is the error that you observed?

 <!-- ------------------------ -->
-## Instrumenting Weather-Express to diagnose the error
+## Instrumenting Weather-Express for diagnosis
 Duration: 5

 Similar to instrumenting the Weather-Service WebApp, use the Azure site extensions with the previously copied PaaS token, environment ID and Server URL